dropbox/stone/doc/lang_ref.rst

             email="anony@example.org"
             name=null

-As you can see, ``null`` should be used to mark that an optional field is not present.
+As you can see, ``null`` should be used to mark that a nullable field is not present.

 .. union: